victorspt/expander/README.md

 ## Description

-Expander is a Vim plugin for expanding newline characters inserted between brackets, XML-like tags, and other pairs of enclosing elements.
+Expander is a Vim plugin for expanding newline characters inserted between pairs of enclosing elements, including brackets, XML-like tags, and user-defined pairs.

 The main goal of Expander is to be easy to use and fast.